 The Wharton Boston Business Exchange is a forum for the exchange of ideas, information, and leads/business contacts.
-The meetings have something of interest for every participant: discussions of current business issues, sharing of events and goings-on around town, presentations on topics of interest, and networking.
+The meetings have something of interest for every participant: discussions of individual attendees’ issues or opportunities, sharing of events and goings-on around town, presentations on topics of interest, and networking.

 Wharton Alumni only.
 Primarily for Wharton Club members.
 Limited to a single visit for alumni non-members.
 Coffee and bagels are served.